-Hear Håkan Hardenberger describe the genesis and challenges of Jörg Widmann's Toward's Paradise with the audio player above (transcript below):
+Hear Håkan Hardenberger describe the genesis and challenges of Jörg Widmann's Toward's Paradise in the audio player above.

 Brian McCreath I'm Brian McCreath at Symphony Hall in Boston and very pleased that Håkan Hardenberger is back here with us, first long trip, I guess for you since the pandemic started, Håkan, thanks for your time today, I appreciate it.

 Håkan Hardenberger Thank you.
 It's so nice to be here.

 Brian McCreath You are a regular visitor now to the BSO.
 I think we can safely say that you've been here something like, roughly five times over the last 10 years, plus a tour that you did with the BSO.
 We'll come back to all of that later.
 You're here for this American premiere of a commission that the BSO did with Leipzig, Towards Paradise, by Jörg Widmann.
 I want to ask first for broader context, how much you knew about Widmann's music before this commission came.
 He's a big name, so a lot of people know his music.
 How much were you familiar with Widmann's music before this commission really came up?